BryanBorge/temperature-monitor/README.md

 There is also a 16x2 LCD display wired up to the RaspberryPi which displays current temp/RH along with the min/max values.

 10/26/19 Update:
-This script now sends temp and rh values to a google sheet every 10 minutes.
-I plan to use this sheet in the near future to create a custom dashboard and live graph.
+This script now sends temp and rH values to a google sheet every 10 minutes.
+This sheet is conditionally formatted so that a with quick scroll I will be able to tell if my values are in the desired range.